Holding Harris County Constables Accountable for Alleged Unlawful Entry Into Wrong Family’s Home

 Harrington v.
 Lancaster et al.

 On January 31st, 2024, Civil Rights Corps filed a federal lawsuit against three members of the Harris County Constables, Precinct 2 on behalf of Harris County resident Tyler Harrington.
-The complaint alleges that officers James Lancaster, Nathaniel Cano, and Jared Lindsay conducted a warrantless no-knock entry into Mr. Harrington’s home in the middle of the night and held him at gunpoint.
+The complaint alleges that officers James Lancaster, Nathaniel Cano, and Jared Lindsay conducted a warrantless no-knock entry into Mr. Harrington’s home in the middle of the night and held him at gunpoint, despite questioning aloud whether they were at the wrong house.
 The complaint raises several claims against the defendants, including violations of the Fourth Amendment for unlawful entry, unlawful search, unlawful seizure, and excessive force.

-This is not the first time one of the defendants has been accused of using excessive force.
+This is not the first time one of the defendants has been accused of violating a person’s constitutional rights.
 In 2020, defendant Jared Lindsay, then an employee of Precinct 7, was sued for allegedly strangling and tasing a man following a traffic stop.
-Mr. Harrington is also not the first Harris County resident to experience police officers unlawfully raiding the wrong home.
+The Fifth Circuit also denied him qualified immunity in that case.
+Nor is Mr. Harrington the first Harris County resident to experience police officers raiding the wrong home.
 In 2020, former Houston Police Department officer Louis Rodriguez filed an internal affairs complaint against the Harris County Sheriff’s Department for allegedly attempting to serve a warrant at the wrong address, breaking down his door, and pulling him and his son outside.
 In 2019, Houston Police Department officers killed 2 innocent people in a botched raid that began with a neighbor fraudulently calling the police.

-The lawsuit is seeking a declaration that the defendants violated Mr. Harrington’s constitutional rights, as well as compensatory damages, punitive damages, and attorneys fees.
+The lawsuit is seeking a declaration that the defendants violated Mr. Harrington’s constitutional rights, damages, and attorneys’ fees.

 Partners: